Home » St. Anne’s Physic Garden

 About St. Annes Park

-St. Anne’s park is Dublin’s second largest public park and is located in the Clontarf/Raheny area.
+St. Anne’s Park is Dublin’s second largest public park and is located in the Clontarf/Raheny area.

 It began as the estate of members of the Guinness family beginning with Arthur and Benjamin Lee Guinness.
 An italian style estate house was built, which unfortunately was destroyed by fire and demolished in 1968.